What is Fair Use?

 Here are some examples of things that are either clearly allowed as Fair Use, or that Atlas Games permits as a matter of policy even though the law might give us the right to prohibit it:

-- You can scan any pages marked "Permission granted to reproduce for personal use" and post them for free online, for example on a "file sharing" website or similar (though they're probably already up on our website, so check the product's page first to save yourself some effort).
+- File Sharing "Permission Granted" Pages: You can scan any pages marked "Permission granted to reproduce for personal use" and post them for free online, for example on a "file sharing" website or similar (though they're probably already up on our website, so check the product's page first to save yourself some effort).

-- You can create your own original works -- like adventures, fan fiction, short programs, and spreadsheets -- to use yourself and to share with your friends who are playing.
+- Sharing Original Works With Friends: You can create your own original works -- like adventures, fan fiction, short programs, and spreadsheets -- to use yourself and to share with your friends who are playing.

-- You can create your own original works -- like adventures, fan fiction, short programs, and spreadsheets -- and put them on such a website as a free download.
+- Sharing Original Works as Free Downloads: You can create your own original works -- like adventures, fan fiction, short programs, and spreadsheets -- and put them on a non-charging ad-free platform like a fan forum or website as a free download.
 However, you should include a disclaimer at the end that reprints the copyright and trademark notice from the back of the product and then says "Use of these copyrights and trademarks is done here without permission, and does not constitute a challenge to their ownership."

 What's Not Okay to Take